Trust for Nature has an important role to play in biodiversity conservation in Victoria.

 The six conservation objectives defined for the Conservation Plan are to:

-- Improve the viability of ecosystems and species at a landscape scale
+- Increase the protection of ecosystems and species at a landscape scale

-- Improve protection of significant aquatic and coastal ecosystems
+- Increase protection of priority aquatic and coastal ecosystems

 You can find a more detailed breakdown and rationale for each objective in the full Statewide Conservation Plan.